 Mark Lombardi, PhD, has served as president of Maryville University since 2007.
 In that time, Maryville has achieved unprecedented growth and earned national distinction for leading an exciting revolution in higher education.

 Dr. Lombardi is the tenth president named since the institution’s founding in 1872.

 For 30 years, at three different institutions, Dr. Lombardi has served as a faculty member, department chair, director of international programs, vice president for Academic Affairs, provost and president.
 He has also served as executive director of the U.S.-Africa Education Foundation.

 Dr. Lombardi has significant teaching experience in U.S. foreign policy, U.S.-Soviet relations, African politics and global issues.
 He was a tenured professor at the University of Tampa and the College of Santa Fe.
 He was awarded an honorary doctorate by the board of trustees of the College of Santa Fe in 2007.

-Dr. Lombardi earned a Ph.D. and master’s degree in political science and international relations from The Ohio State University and a bachelor’s degree in political science from Purdue University.
+Dr. Lombardi earned his doctorate and master’s in political science and international relations from The Ohio State University and his bachelor’s in political science from Purdue University.